Finding the Best Places to Retire Since 2006!

 Climate: Summer temperatures are in the 70s and 80s, and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 24 inches of rain and six inches of snow each year.
 Skies are often overcast.

 At Least One Hospital Accepts Medicare Patients?
-No, but Whidbey General Hospital is only five miles away and accepts Medicare patients.
+No, but Whidbey General Hospital is 10 miles away and accepts Medicare patients.

 At Least One Hospital is Accredited by Joint Commission?
 No, but Skagit Valley Hospital is 17 miles away and is accredited by DNV-GL, a relatively new accreditation organization.